 Your doctor should be comfortable recommending different methods of consumption to you, especially if you’re a new cannabis consumer.
 This is the time to ask any questions you have about consuming cannabis, so prepare a list ahead of time to get the answers you need.
 Heally’s network of online doctors provides information and holistic strategies for patients across the country, including Hawaii residents looking for a medical marijuana card.

 Apply for Your 329 Card

 Once your doctor recommends medical marijuana for your condition, you can apply for your 329 cards on the Hawaii Department of Health’s website.
-Only the state of Hawaii calls them 329 cards, most states just say medical marijuana card.
+Only the state of Hawaii calls them 329 cards, most states just say medical marijuana cards.
 Visitors will get a 329V card.

 You must renew your medical marijuana card in Hawaii, just like in other states.
-You must meet certain criteria to qualify for two-year card renewal.
-One-year renewals cost $38.50, two-year renewals are $77 and can be paid by credit, debit, or a direct withdrawal from a savings or checking account.
+You must meet certain criteria to qualify for a two-year card renewal.
+One-year renewals cost $38.50, and two-year renewals are $77 and can be paid by credit, debit, or direct withdrawal from a savings or checking account.